maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

-{
+---
-  "title": "Test driven development with JavaScript using ava and Sinon.JS", "description": "Learning how to do test driven development with the test framework ava using real world code.", "intro": "For a long time testing and test driven development (TDD) was kind of a magical thing to me.
+title: "Test driven development with JavaScript using ava and Sinon.JS"
+description: "Learning how to do test driven development with the test framework ava using real world code."
+intro: "For a long time testing and test driven development (TDD) was kind of a magical thing to me.
 I didn't really know what it meant and it seemed to be something only “real” developers can do correctly.
 Many developers suffer from imposter syndrome and so did (sometimes even today do) I and I was too scared to get into this magical thing called TDD.
 Two or three years ago I started to work..."
-}
+---

 # Test driven development with JavaScript using ava and Sinon.JS
 For a long time testing and test driven development (TDD) was kind of a magical thing to me.
 I didn't really know what it meant and it seemed to be something only “real” developers can do correctly.
 Many developers suffer from imposter syndrome and so did (sometimes even today do) I and I was too scared to get into this magical thing called TDD.